bacloud14/Code2English/README.md

 # Code2English
-Code2English helps developers, UX designers and others fill in data shifted with code with a better natural language.
+Code2English helps developers, UX designers and others fill in data shipped with code with a better natural language.

-It simply ingests your SQL code and HTML and produces a better HTML or plain sentences.
+It simply ingests your *SQL code* and *HTML* and produces a better HTML or *plain sentences*.

 It better would be multilingual, because why not ?

-Technically, a tiny JS standalone (browser) app, that scans a SQL or an HTML file, detects *input fields* with their *types* and finally suggests sentences to be put for final users.
+Technically, it is a tiny JS standalone (browser) app, that scans a SQL or an HTML file, detects *input fields* with their *types* and finally suggests sentences to be put for final users.

-Technically, again, it uses regex to discover
+Technically, again, it uses regex to discover:

 - Input tags in HTML and based on a simple logic, propose a sentence
 - And the same goes for SQL columns.
 Sentences suggested would be used everywhere you want later in any form of application (back-end or front-end)

-The thing is simple, here is an example:
+In instance a boolean type of input like a radio box, would be interpreted as: *Do you like A or B* The thing is simple, here is an example:

-Having such HTML code:
+Having this HTML code:

 ```
 Show Checkboxes